Updated: Jul 14

 Prep Your Canvas with Heat-Protection Products

 Applying a heat protectant to your hair before hot-styling is a critical step in any haircare routine.
 Thermal protectants are found in some multi-tasking products, while some simply stand alone for the task at hand.
 Generally, heat protectants offer protection upwards of 350℉ to about 450℉.
-Little Shop of Hairdos offers multiple products carrying heat protection, including the highly sought Neuma neuStyling Blow Dry Lotion (which also promises humidity control, manageability, and shine).
+Little Shop of Hairdos offers multiple products carrying heat protection, including the highly sought neuStyling Smoothing Créme (which also promises humidity control, manageability, and shine).
 There are also many other blow dry cream and spray options too.
-Additionally, Neuma offers a smoothing cream or organ oil within each of its haircare lines, providing UV protection alongside other benefits specifically for dry, unruly, brittle, weakened, and dull hair.
+Additionally, Neuma offers a neuStyling Air-Dry Shaper, a neuMoisture Argan oil, and a neuCurl Perfecting Créme within each of its haircare lines, providing UV protection alongside other benefits specifically for dry, unruly, brittle, weakened, and dull hair.
 Most thermal protectants are applied on clean, towel-dried hair, but when in doubt, ask your stylist!

 How Hot is Too Hot?